Making sure your washing machine is ready for COVID-19

 HOW-TO Guide

 The pandemic is upon us, and it means more than you think, especially when it comes to our household cleaning machines that are there to do their job as needed.
-We at Fix Appliances CA thought it would be perfect timing to remind us all how to keep our washing machine clean & disinfected.
+We at Fix Appliances CA thought it would be perfect timing to remind us all how to keep our washing machine clean & disinfected so that we don’t need a fix washing machine later.
 After all, viruses can survive on surfaces for very long periods.

 Believe it or not, most recent polls show that people do not tend to clean their washing machines and even dryers, which may lead to bacteria reproduction, bad smell and worst case scenario: the machine won’t do the intended job.
 So here are some tips we gathered from top appliance dispatchers on how to maintain your washing machine, especially when it comes to viruses such as Coronavirus (COVID-19) that can survive days on your clothes.